Raiden18/RevolutTestApp/README.md

 7. DiffUtils and Payloads

 ## About architecture
-This app folows three-tier architecture that was described by Martin Fowler.
+This app folows three-tier architecture.
 So that there are 3 top-level layers:
 1. Data
 2. Domain
 3. Presentation